-What is the Witches and Warlocks Retrospective?
+What is the Witches and Warlocks retrospective?

-Witches and Warlocks is a great example of a fun sprint retrospective for distributed teams for two reasons.
+Witches and Warlocks is a great example of a fun sprint retrospective for teams.
+It’s a sprint retrospective idea that shows creativity and fun can bring value to a project,

 Suggested Icebreaker questions for Witches and Warlocks

-- What magical object do you wish you owned?
+• What magical object do you wish you owned?

-- If you could cast a perfect spell, what would it do?
+• If you could cast a perfect spell, what would it do?

-- What would you use a crystal ball to find out
+• What would you use a crystal ball to find out

 Retro Rehearsal